Home » Recipes » Peanut Butter Oatmeal Energy Bites

 It's easy to play with this recipe to add your favorite flavors or make them allergy-friendly.
 For example:

-• Make nut-free energy bites by substituting peanut butter for tahini or sunflower seed butter.
+• Make nut-free no-bake energy bites by substituting peanut butter for tahini or sunflower seed butter.

 • Swap peanut butter for another creamy nut butter like cashew butter or almond butter.